twisted/twisted/docs/core/howto/pb-copyable.rst

-You derive your sender-side class from ``pb.Cacheable`` , and you add two methods: :api:`twisted.spread.flavors.Cacheable.getStateToCacheAndObserveFor <getStateToCacheAndObserveFor>` and :api:`twisted.spread.flavors.Cacheable.stoppedObserving <stoppedObserving>` .
+You derive your sender-side class from ``pb.Cacheable`` , and you add two methods: :api:`twisted.spread.pb.Cacheable.getStateToCacheAndObserveFor <getStateToCacheAndObserveFor>` and :api:`twisted.spread.pb.Cacheable.stoppedObserving <stoppedObserving>` .
 The first is called when a remote caching reference is first created, and retrieves the data with which the cache is first filled.
 It also provides an object called the "observer"  [#]_ that points at that receiver-side cache.
 Every time the state of the object